Special information if you have been a victim of violence or other crimes against your person

 If you have been a victim of violence or another type of crime against your person, you must ask the police for a legal advocate if you want one.
 The legal advocate is an attorney who can help you and safeguard your interests throughout the criminal justice process, at no cost to yourself.
 The police will tell you about your options for obtaining a legal advocate, when you are questioned.

 As a victim, you can sometimes choose to participate in victim-offender mediation.
 Victim-offender mediation is a meeting between you and the offender in which you can talk to the offender in a secure environment about what happened and how it has affected you.
 The offender can explain his or her thoughts about the crime.

-You can read more about this on the website of the Victim-Offender Mediation Secretariat or on the police's website.
+You can also read more about this on the website of the Victim-Offender Mediation Secretariat.

 Notice about release

 In some cases, you can ask the police to notify you when the perpetrator has finished serving his or her sentence or is released on probation.
 This is particularly relevant in cases of gross violence or sexual assault.
 You can also ask the police to inform you about the perpetrator's first authorised temporary unaccompanied leave from prison.

 For you to receive this information, the perpetrator must have been remanded in custody prior to conviction, and that the perpetrator has not been temporary discharged before serving the sentence.
 Your legal advocate or the police can tell you more about your options.

 If you need advice or guidance in addition to what the police, the prosecution service, or your legal advocate gives you, there are several places you can contact.

 Find and read more about advice services.

 Your local authority can also help if you need support as a result of the crime committed against you.
 In some cases, your own doctor can refer you to a psychologist.